ZSP-Electronic/wt_uhf_hub/README.rst

     $ pybombs install hackrf

 Run the wt_uhf_hub program in terminal:

-Prior to running, install JSON file from Google Cloud to allow permissions
+Prior to running, install JSON file from Google Cloud to allow permissions.

 .. code-block:: terminal